FilmaBemScripts/calamares-settings-fbpos-xfce/etc/calamares/README.md

-# FBP OS Calamares Settings
+# Lubuntu's Calamares Settings

-This directory houses the Calamares settings for FBP OS.
+This directory houses the Calamares settings for Lubuntu.

 Unless otherwise stated, the contents of this directory are licensed as follows:

-Copyright (C) 2018 FBP
+Copyright (C) 2018 Lubuntu Developers <lubuntu-devel@lists.ubuntu.com>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License